 While EA does not offer a significant advantage for admissions, you will hear back from colleges sooner than students who apply Regular Decision.
 Students who apply EA will hear back from schools by mid-December.
 This is an attractive option for students who want to finish with the stress of college admissions early.

-Some colleges also don’t offer ED admissions, only EA; so if they are your top choice we recommend applying to EA schools only; so you aren’t locked out of attending your top choice school if you are admitted.
+Some colleges don’t offer ED admissions, only EA; so if they are your top choice we recommend applying to EA schools only; so you aren’t locked out of attending your top choice school if you are admitted.
 MIT is notable here.
 Last admissions cycle we had a student interested in engineering apply to MIT and several other schools EA, but nowhere ED, because MIT was their top choice.
-He got in and is now preparing for his engineering journey.
+He got in, and is now preparing for his engineering journey.

 Restrictive Early Action

 Students accepted REA from a university typically have until May to commit to the school for attendance.
 Notable among REA schools is Harvard.
 This past admissions cycle, Student M applied to Harvard REA, and several public schools EA.
-She was admitted by Harvard however and is now preparing for a major in political science.
+She was admitted by Harvard however, and is now preparing for a major in political science.

 Regular Decision